-The U.S. government had distributed about 50 million doses to the states and other jurisdictions by the end of January.
-Here’s what you need to know about the process, the expected timelines, and what it means for you.
+The U.S. government had distributed about 190 million doses to the states and other jurisdictions by the end of March.
+Approximately 148 million doses have been administered.
+About 20% of the population is said to be fully vaccinated.

 What was the approval process for these vaccines?